António José Enes: The journalist and young politician

 Enes became allied with the liberal, republican mood alive in Portugal in the 1870s.
 He joined the Historical Party, which, in 1876 was to become the Progressive Party.
 This resulted in his collaboration in journals where he could express and defend his political ideas.

 He was part of the editorial team for the Gazeta do Povo and shortly afterwards nominated director of O Páis, which became the official organ of the Progressive Party, changing its name to O Progresso.

 In 1870 in his book, "A Guerra e a Democracia", Enes argued that the old model of the European state was obsolete and advocated federalism as the only future for the continent.
 He suggested that a pan-Latin federal state (made up of Belgium, France, Spain, Italy and Portugal) would confront similar pan-Germanic and pan-Slavic entities.

 In 1880 he was elected a Deputy, but parliament was dissolved.
-He was re-elected in 1884, serving successive terms from 1884–87, 1887–89 and 1890-91.
+He was re-elected in 1884, serving successive terms from 1884 to 1887, 1887–89 and 1890–91.

 The dramatist

 Building on his contacts made in journalism, between 1875 and 1883, Enes became a dramatist.
 He wrote eight plays in the realist style: seven dramas and one comedy.

 The first of these, Os Lazaristas (1875), became notorious in Portugal and Brazil for its strongly anti-clerical message.
 The play centres on Bergeret, a French Lazarist priest in pursuit of riches.
 By preaching a corrupt and merciless version of the catholic doctrine Bergeret persuades Luísa, a young heiress, to devote herself to life in a nunnery and her fortune to the church.
-The play contracts reactionary ultramontanism - represented by Bergeret - with progressive liberalism, represented by Ernesto, a young revolutionary who would be Luisa's husband.
+The play contrasts reactionary ultramontanism - represented by Bergeret - with progressive liberalism, represented by Ernesto, a young revolutionary who would be Luisa's husband.

 Enes's enthusiasm for the theatre was not limited just to writing: he was a spectator and regular visitor backstage.
 It was in this way that he met the actress Emília dos Anjos, whom he married and with whom he had one daughter, Luísa.